soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 tags: career
 ---

-Every journey is bespoke.
 Here's my story--it's a mix of luck, timing, being curious and detail-oriented, and readily adapting to new situations.

 A few times a year, folks reach out asking how I got into the games industry, and advice for how they might get in too.
 I used to schedule an hour to relate my story, hear yours, chat, and field questions, but as a soon-to-be mom of 3, I don't have the time to do it anymore.
 (Note: It was never just the one hour; I'd spend a lot of time and energy thinking about the person and how I might help them.)